 Jon Thurlow and his wife Kinsey live in Kansas City, Missouri, where they both serve on staff at the International House of Prayer Kansas City (IHOPKC).
 IHOPKC is an evangelical missions organization that is committed to praying for the release of the fullness of God’s power and purpose in the earth.
 At the core of everything that goes on at the IHOPKC missions base is the Prayer Room, a place where we never cease worshiping the Lord and interceding for our world.
 In September of 1999, IHOPKC launched 24/7 worship and prayer which has continued to this day.
 Jon first came to IHOPKC in 2004 to attend Fire in the Night, a three-month Nightwatch internship.
 After spending three months in the Prayer Room from midnight to 6 am, he joined an IHOPKC “daytime” worship team.
 He now serves as a primary worship leader at IHOPKC, leading a team of singers and musicians in 6 two-hour sets per week.

-Crystal Nicole is blessed with an ability to compose award-winning music, her track record as a songwriter is nothing short of iconic – writing for artists such as Beyoncé, Rihanna, Monica, Natasha Bedingfield, Janet Jackson, Mary J. Blige, Jennifer Hudson, and Jennifer Lopez, among others.
+Crystal Nicole’s track record as a songwriter is nothing short of iconic – writing for artists such as Beyoncé, Rihanna, Monica, Natasha Bedingfield, Janet Jackson, Mary J. Blige, Jennifer Hudson, and Jennifer Lopez, among others.

 Though her ultimate goal was to release her own album she was told she was “too dark, too big,” so Crystal plunged into the songwriting pool in 2007.
-Before long, the Grammy Award-winning I Am Sasha Fierce (Beyoncé), E=MC2 (Mariah Carey) and Still Standing (Monica), were among the albums she helped shape, becoming one of the industry’s A list top liners.
-She won five ASCAP Music Awards and contributed to four Grammy-nominated projects, and wrote Rihanna’s Grammy Award-winning Best Dance Record of the Year, “Only Girl in the World.”
+Before long, the Grammy Award-winning I Am Sasha Fierce, E=MC2, and Still Standing, were among the albums she helped shape, becoming one of the industry’s A list top liners.
+She won five ASCAP Music Awards, and wrote Rihanna’s Grammy Award-winning Best Dance Record of the Year, “Only Girl in the World.”

-As Crystal’s career continued to rise to new heights, her personal life began to deteriorate.
+As Crystal’s career continued to rise, her personal life began to deteriorate.
 After marrying her high school sweetheart, success became too much and divorce became the topic of discussion.
-Crystal decided that what she needed, all the number one records in the world couldn’t buy.
+Crystal decided that what she needed, success couldn’t buy.
 She turned to Jesus who lead her home to her husband.
 They recommitted their marriage to God and each other.

 Now, wife, artist, writer, and aspiring actress Crystal Nicole is finally complete.
-Having found the true balance in her life she is now ready to continue to climb up the charts as a label owner hoping to not only pour music into a young aspiring artist but wisdom about the ups and downs of success as well.
+Having found the true balance in her life she is now ready to continue to climb up the charts as a label owner hoping to pour music and wisdom into young aspiring artists.

 101 Jackson St NE